First Vision: Secondhand accounts

+Reminicences and Records of other early Latter-Day Saints

 Comparison of written accounts

 In the first written accounts of the First Vision, the central theme is personal forgiveness, while in later accounts the focus shifts to the apostasy and corruption of churches.
 In early accounts, Smith seems reluctant to talk about the vision; in later versions, various details are mentioned that were not mentioned in the earliest narratives.

 Jerald and Sandra Tanner cite the multiple versions of the First Vision as evidence that it may have been fabricated by Smith.
 For instance, they have specifically pointed out that it is unclear between various versions whether Smith was 14 or 15 at the time of the vision; whether he attended a contemporaneous religious revival; whether the supernatural personages told Smith that his sins were forgiven; whether the personages were angels, Jesus, God, or some combination; and whether Smith had already determined for himself that all churches were false before he experienced the vision.
 However, Stephen Prothero argues that any historian should expect to find differences in narratives written many years apart, and that the key elements are present in all the accounts.

 Some believers view differences in the accounts as overstated.
 Richard L. Anderson wrote, "What are the main problems of interpreting so many accounts?
 The first problem is the interpreter.
 One person perceives harmony and interconnections while another overstates differences."
 Other believers view the differences in the accounts as reflective of Smith's increase in maturity and knowledge over time.

 The following table compares elements of First Vision accounts: